TuyetKimTran/Masterthesis/index.md

 - from videos - no feature engineering or visual analysis, big 5
 - simple end-to-end neural network
 - _Features_:
-- _network_ : auditory stream 17 layer deep residual network, visual stream 17 layer deep residual network, audiovisual stream: fullly connected layer
+- _network_ : auditory stream 17 layer deep residual network, visual stream 17 layer deep residual network, audiovisual stream: fully connected layer
 - valuation Accuracy ~ 91 %
-- auditory stream, visual stream, audiovisual stream of fully connected layer (did not mention if early or late fusion but the way i undersood the fusion, it should be late fusion)
+- auditory stream, visual stream, audiovisual stream of fully connected layer (did not mention if early or late fusion but the way I understood the fusion, it should be late fusion)
 - has [code](https://github.com/yagguc/deep_impression)
--

 [15]	C. Sarkar, S. Bhatia, A. Agarwal, and J. Li, “Feature Analysis for Computational Personality Recognition Using YouTube Personality Data set,” in Proceedings of the 2014 ACM Multi Media on Workshop on Computational Personality Recognition - WCPR '14, Orlando, Florida, USA, 2014, pp. 11–14.

 - _Dataset_ : YouTube personality data set
 - rather old paper, but gives a short insight about the beginnings of working multimodally when it comes to personality traits + it does consider not only audio, visual and text as modality:
   - paper more focus on also other features (audio-visual, text, word statistics, sentiment features of text, demographic feature (gender) and for each personality type points out which type fits/ does not fit most.
-  - Extraversion"result proves the logic behind AV and other nonverbal features being the greatest contributors in classifying this personality type"
+  - Extraversion: “result proves the logic behind AV and other nonverbal features being the greatest contributors in classifying this personality type"
-  - Agreeableness"sentiment features such as negative word count are significant"
+  - Agreeableness: “sentiment features such as negative word count are significant"
-  - Conscientiousness:"their personality is reflected from their gestures and energy as compared to the actual words they speak."
+  - Conscientiousness: “their personality is reflected from their gestures and energy as compared to the actual words they speak."
   - Emotional stability: best classified using negative word count, negative sentiment score and other", "gender contributes significantly while text has least significance in the classification of emotional stability class."
   - Openess: "text features play an important role", "audio-visual features are the least significant for classifying this personality type.
 This might be because, people with this personality types are not restrictive about the words they speak or the way they speak."
 -  logistic regression